MEDICAL SHARPS COMPLIANCE PROGRAM

-Nearly fifteen years ago, the Department started a partnership with local village and township halls in order to collect mercury thermometers from Eaton County residents.
+Nearly fifteen years ago, the Department started collecting mercury thermometers from Eaton County residents.
 In return for bringing in mercury thermometers, each participant receives a digital thermometer, free of charge.

 HOUSEHOLD BATTERY COLLECTION POINTS

-Check out the following link for lots of places to drop off household batteries, cell phones and cell phone accessories!
+Check out the following link for lots of places to drop off household batteries!
 Please make sure to tape the circuits of any batteries larger than 9 volts and the circuits of any lithium batteries before dropping them off.